 The bill amends the Mobile Opportunity by Interstate Licensure Endorsement Act, specifically section 456.0145 of the Florida Statutes, to revise the criteria for ineligibility for a license by endorsement.
-The updated language specifies that individuals are ineligible if they have a pending complaint or investigation, have been convicted of a felony or misdemeanor related to healthcare, have had their healthcare provider license revoked or suspended, or have been reported to the National Practitioner Data Bank without a successful appeal for removal.
+The updated language specifies that individuals are ineligible if they have a pending complaint or investigation, have been convicted of a relevant felony or misdemeanor, have had their health care provider license revoked or suspended, or have been reported to the National Practitioner Data Bank without a successful appeal for removal.

-Additionally, the bill introduces a new criterion for ineligibility: individuals seeking licensure to practice under chapter 466 must have graduated from a dental school or dental hygiene college accredited by the American Dental Association Commission on Dental Accreditation or another recognized accrediting entity.
-This amendment aims to ensure that only qualified candidates are granted licensure in the healthcare field.
+Additionally, the bill introduces new criteria for ineligibility, stating that individuals seeking licensure to practice under chapter 466 must have graduated from a dental school or dental hygiene college accredited by the American Dental Association Commission on Dental Accreditation or another recognized accrediting entity.
 The act is set to take effect on July 1, 2025.

 Statutes affected: S 286 Filed: 456.0145